-On the surface, I am a Ph.D.
+I am a Ph.D.
 Candidate at Teachers College, Columbia University in the History and Education program and a Research Fellow at the Institute for Urban and Minority Education (IUME).
-My current scholarship examines the history of an alternative high school, called Harlem Preparatory School, that educated former "dropout" students from 1967-1974.
-The Harlem Prep Project seeks to uncover the history of this extraordinary school, with the help of alumni and other supporters.
-Although a historian by training, I am also interested in the intersections of youth learning -- both theories of empowerment and in improving students' academic literacies -- with public history, the historical process, historical methodology, and Youth Participatory Action Research (YPAR).
-My previous Youth Historians in Harlem (YHH) project explored these boundaries, merging the idea(s) that youth can "do" rigorous historical research in ways that empowers and builds real-world skills of youth while re-thinking historical methodologies within education for scholars.
-Outside of this work, I have interned for a U.S. Senator and lived abroad in Cape Town, South Africa.
-I am vibrantly passionate about the power of education and the brilliance of our youth -- and always center my research around the idea that we underestimate their enormous, untapped potential.
+My current scholarship examines the history of an alternative high school, called Harlem Prep, that educated former "dropout" students from 1967-1974.
+The Harlem Prep Project seeks to uncover the history of this fascinating institution, with the help of alumni and other supporters.
+Although a historian by training, I am also interested in the intersections of youth learning and youth culture-- theories of empowerment and in the improvement of students' academic literacies -- with public history and historical methodology.
+My previous Youth Historians in Harlem (YHH) project explored these boundaries, merging the idea(s) that youth can "do" rigorous historical research in ways that empowers and builds real-world skills of youth while also demonstrating the benefits of collaborating with young people in university spaces.
+I am passionate about the power of education and the brilliance of our youth -- and always center my research around the idea that we underestimate their enormous, untapped potential.

-Digging deeper, I am more than these academic confines -- I am a critical theorist with a stream of pragmatism; a constant independent-minded thinker; the ultimate idealist yet an admitted realist; and most of all, a committed writer.
-I love to write and to utilize the power of writing, I am extremely fortunate and privileged to have the opportunity to write -- to write about my research, about my theoretical ideas, about education, about history, and above all, about what I feel can change how we think about the world around us.
+Digging deeper, however, I hope to be more than these academic confines.
+I strive to be a critical theorist with a stream of pragmatism; an independent-minded thinker; the ultimate idealist yet an admitted realist; a dedicated educator and listener; and most of all, a committed writer.
+Writing is my freedom.
+I am extremely fortunate and privileged to have the opportunity to write -- to write about my research and ideas, to write history and "the past," and above all, to write about what I believe can change how we think about the world around us.

 [Click + to read abstracts and links to download articles]